dsambit/dftfeminiapps/README.md

 ==========================================
 * Install NCCL/RCCL library or load the appropriate module if available

-* Modify setupUserCrusherDFTFE.sh
+* Modify setupCrusher.sh to set CXX compiler, CXX compiler flags, NCCL/RCCL library paths, and CUDA/HIP compiler paths.

 * mkdir build and cd build (this directory can be created anywhere)

-* bash `dftfeSourceFullPath'/setupUserCrusherDFTFE.sh
+* bash `dftfeSourceFullPath'/setupCrusher.sh

 Summit results on benchmarkDeviceDirectMPIAllreduce
 -------------